-- LU 1.1: The following Future Land Use categories, along with their intended uses, densities, and intensities, are hereby established (floor area ratio (FAR) only applies to non-residential uses): - a.
+LU 1.1: The following Future Land Use categories, along with their intended uses, densities, and intensities, are hereby established (floor area ratio (FAR) only applies to non-residential uses):

+- a.
 Agriculture: This category is intended to accommodate very lowdensity residential development to retain rural character and agricultural activity.
 Maximum density: 1 dwelling unit per 1.5 acres. - b.
 Traditional Residential.
 This category is intended to accommodate primarily low-density residential development and support uses which complement residential uses, including schools and other institutional uses.
 Maximum density: 1 dwelling unit 40,000 sq feet.
-Maximum FAR: 0.2. - c.
+Maximum FAR: 0.2 for non residential. - c.
 Conservation Residential.
 This FLU designation applies to the areas within the Town that are six acres or greater in area and provides for a proportion of open space within residential subdivisions.
-The classification is intended to allow a total density of one dwelling unit per 40,000 sq feet, while allowing for flexibility in lot size.
+The classification is intended to allow a total density of one dwelling unit per 40,000 sq feet of developable land while allowing for flexibility in lot size, and excluding environmentally sensitive and stormwater areas.
 The reduction in lot size is intended to preserve open space within the neighborhood. - d.
 Business.
 The intent of this designation is to accommodate neighborhood-serving commercial uses in the Town Center area.
 Maximum FAR: 0.2.